queryluke/masseffect-5e-pdf/completed/adept.md

 ### Blackstar

 Blackstars prefer controlling the battlefield over raw power.
-They can shape their biotic powers to avoid hurting friends and gain unique benefits to biotic control spells like Life, Singularity, and Stasis.
+They can shape their biotic powers to avoid hurting friends and gain unique benefits to biotic control spells like Lift, Singularity, and Stasis.

 #### Sculpt Biotics